LiMinglun/DocumentSearcher/README.md

 More file types can be easily supported by adding their decoder.

-Note that Material from CosmicMind is used for convenience in drawing GUI.
+*Material from CosmicMind is used for convenience in drawing GUI.
 Pod install it before compiling.